applicaster/developer.applicaster.com/book/screen/ios/screen-plugin-ios.md

 Example of receiving props:
 1. `ZLScreenModel` is passed as `reactProps[uibuilder_screen_model]`
 2. If we have DS we wil pass dictionary of the data source with key `reactProps[data_source_model]`
-3. For backward compatibility reasons, we will flat map of `ZLScreenModel` dictionary to give ability to retrieve keys without additional migration.
-Note This is a temporary solution and plugin should be migrated to use `ZLScreenModel`.
+3. For backward compatibility reasons, we will flat map of `ZLScreenModel` dictionary to give ability to retrieve keys without additional migration. __Note:__ This is a temporary solution and plugin should be migrated to use `ZLScreenModel`.
 At the end you will get something like this

 ```